Susan Roseff, MD

 Fax: (804) 828-6156

 Susan Roseff, MD, is interim Chair of the Department of Pathology.
 She is also the Chair of the Division of Clinical Pathology, in the Department of Pathology at the Virginia Commonwealth University Health System, and Director of Apheresis, since July 2012.
 In 2019, she was named the Vice Chair of the Department of Pathology.
 Prior to these appointments, she was the Medical Director of Transfusion Medicine at the VCU Health System beginning in 2000.
 She is also a member of the Board of Directors of the Virginia Premier Health Plan of the Virginia Commonwealth University Health System.
 Prior, she was a member of the Board of Directors of the Virginia Commonwealth University Health System Authority, where she also served as the Board’s Secretary and as a member of the Executive Committee.
-Prior to joining VCU/VCUHS, Dr. Roseff worked for the American Red Cross Biomedical Services, beginning in 1993, serving as the Medical Director or Chief Medical Officer in regional blood services in Nashville, Tennessee, Charlotte, North Carolina and Columbia, South Carolina.
+Before joining VCU/VCUHS, she worked for the American Red Cross Biomedical Services, beginning in 1993, serving as the Medical Director or Chief Medical Officer in regional blood services in Nashville, Tennessee, Charlotte, North Carolina and Columbia, South Carolina.

 Dr. Roseff received her undergraduate degree at Brown University and attended medical school at Albany Medical College.
 After completing an internship in pediatrics at Duke University Medical Center, she trained in Clinical Pathology at George Washington University Medical Center.
-Dr. Roseff completed her Transfusion Medicine Fellowship at Vanderbilt University Medical Center and the American Red Cross.
+She completed her Transfusion Medicine Fellowship at Vanderbilt University Medical Center and the American Red Cross.

 Dr. Roseff’s major interests in Transfusion Medicine are pediatric/neonatal transfusion medicine, as well as blood management.
-She is also interested in the treatment of patients with sickle cell disease and has been a co-investigator on 2 federally funded sickle cell research projects.
+She is also interested in the treatment of patients with sickle cell disease and has been a co-investigator on two federally funded sickle cell research projects.
 As the Chair of the Division of Clinical Pathology, she has become involved in projects looking at sample volume, lab utilization and reference test utilization.